 For a listing of computer labs and their hours of operation, visit www.apsu.edu/csci/opportunities_resources/computer-laboratories.
 More than 100 computers are available for use in the Woodward Library.
 The Pharos Print Center in the Woodward Library enables students to send print jobs quickly and securely from any computer or mobile device to any library printer.
 Students have two hours to retrieve the print job once it has been submitted.
 To release the print job on the print station, students will need their Govs ID.
 Students have limited, preloaded funds for printing on their Govs ID each semester.
 For information refer to the Pharos Printing Guide in the Library.

 At the end of each specific semester or term, a list of honor students, known as the Dean’s List, is published.
 To qualify for this distinction, the student must earn at least 12 credits (university-level courses only) and meet the 3.5 GPA for the semester or term.

-Important things to remember with online courses: Online courses are not available in the learning management system until the first day of classes as posted on the academic calendar.
+Important reminders: Online courses are not available in the D2L online classroom until the first day of classes as posted on the academic calendar.
 Log in to your online courses the first day and check back in daily.
 Online courses are not self-paced; courses begin and end on specific dates and class work has assigned deadlines.
-Refer to your course syllabus for more information about the course format and deadlines.
+Refer to the course syllabus for more information about the course format and deadlines.
 Stay up-to-date on assignments.
 It is easy to forget an online course since you will not meet in person.
 Reach out to faculty or use academic support resources as much as needed to stay successful in your courses.

 Austin Peay State University offers numerous graduate degrees that afford greater career opportunities and global reach.
 Across the country, graduate degrees are increasingly becoming commonplace expectations for highly sought-after careers.
 APSU’s graduate programs will empower students with knowledge and skills for an aggressive and entrepreneurial mindset for ever-changing industries.